A-Kerim/me/_pages/about.md

 <p align= "justify">
-Dr Kerim is a researcher, book author, and lecturer in Computer Vision and machine learning.
+Dr Kerim is a researcher, book author, and lecturer in computer vision and machine learning.
 He worked on visual object tracking, semantic segmentation, and video stabilization problems.
 He is a fellow of the British Machine Vision Association (BMVA).
 He is currently interested in explainable machine learning (XML).
 </p>

 <p align= "justify">